Mixerno/mixerno/README.md

 - 🔭 I’m currently working on mixerno.space (no source code coming here. only the analytic api lol)
-- 🌱 I’m currently learning javascript and nodejs
+- 🌱 I’m currently learning javascript and nodejs (yes i suck at those 2)

 - 📫 How to reach me: discord: Mixerno#2985 twitter: @mixernoboi @mixernospace
 - 😄 Pronouns: he/him